baeyun/pkg-availability/README.md

 # pkg-availability

-**pkg-availability** is a CLI too for checking npm package name availability.
+**pkg-availability** is a CLI tool for checking npm package name availability.
 I wrote it as a weekend project to help easen the daunting process of searching for package names one by one on npm.
 With this tool, I just paste in a list of names and it does the checking.
 It then outputs a pretty list with details on the availability of each package name.

 <p align="center">
   <img src="https://raw.githubusercontent.com/bukharim96/pkg-availability/master/preview.png">